jamwil/cecli/benchmark/README.md

 This directory holds the harness and tools needed to run the benchmarking suite.

+If you're familiar with the `aider` benchmarking, see the "What's new..." section below.

 ## Background

 The benchmark was based on the [Exercism](https://github.com/exercism/python)